sanger-tol/gda/README.md

 A manuscript describing GDA is available from bioRxiv: XXXXXXXX

-Complete analyses presented in the manuscript are available here: XXXXXXXXX
+Complete analyses presented in the manuscript are available here: https://drive.google.com/drive/folders/1XSNS_Jj0_UGxPXpzY-EwbzABGxaZgfRf?usp=sharing

 Below is a diagram of the components of the pipeline.